lukebrobbs/lukebrobbs/README.md

 I'm always looking for something exciting to work on, and am currently on the market for an open source project to get involved in where I can 👯

-⚡ Fun fact: If I'm not coding, you'll find my singing for [The Mini Big Band](http://www.theminibigband.co.uk/) :microphone:
+⚡ Fun fact: If I'm not coding, you'll find me singing for [The Mini Big Band](http://www.theminibigband.co.uk/) :microphone:

 📫 luke@lukebrobb.in